General Handicapping Information

 She can hit tee shots an average of 150 yards and can reach a 280-yard hole in two shots.

-A 'Playing Handicap' is the number of handicap strokes a player receives for a specific set of tees at the course
+A 'Course Handicap' is the number of handicap strokes a player receives for a specific set of tees at the course

 being played.
 It is expressed as a whole number (e.g. 0.5 rounds upwards to 1, 11.5 rounds upwards to 12, for "plus"